Sounds Incorporated: Other charted songs

-Their third Decca single "Keep Movin'" / "Order Of The Keys" is most sought-out by collectors, mainly due to being produced by Joe Meek.
+Their third Decca single "Keep Movin'" / "Order of the Keys" is most sought-out by collectors, mainly due to being produced by Joe Meek.
 The first Sounds Incorporated was issued in both mono and stereo.

-Television recordings still exist featuring the group in action, although little if anything exists from the UK archives.
+Television recordings still exist featuring the group in action, such as the 1964 Melbourne Beatles concert, although little if anything exists from the UK archives.
 They also appeared in Pop Gear, a music revue film made in colour, which has been released on video in recent years.